-All non-EU (and non-EEA) students are legally obliged to register with the Foreign Police within 3 days after the arrival, if it has not been done by the accommodation provider (e.g. Student's residence hall, hostel, hotel etc.) Students who applied for a long-term (or permanent) residence permit at a Czech Embassy and received a visa in their passport for 1 entry may also perform the obligation of registration to the Ministry of the Interior (MOI) within 3 working days to provide biometric data.
+All non-EU (and non-EEA) students are legally obliged to register with the Foreign Police within 3 days after the arrival if it has not been done by the accommodation provider (e.g. hall of residence, hostel, hotel etc.) Students who applied for a long-term (or permanent) residence permit at the Czech Embassy and received a visa in their passport for 1 entry may also perform the obligation of registration to the Ministry of the Interior (MOI) within 3 working days to provide biometric data.
 Please read more here: Information for students

-CONTACTS:
+CONTACTS